 Some of Mahalia Donaldson’s earliest accounts of the Clayton School District involve she and her siblings piling into a cab as the bell rang at Captain Elementary School.

 Clayton schools are all Mahalia has ever known.
 Introduced to the District as a 5-year-old, she began to make friendships and find her way in the classroom, following in the footsteps of her older siblings.

 However, Mahalia wasn’t always destined to go to Clayton.

-“I didn’t know much about [VICC],” [insert name] said, “I knew that if you lived in the city, you were African American, you could transfer to county schools.
+“I didn’t know much about [VICC],” Carlisa said.
+“I knew that if you lived in the city, you were African American, you could transfer to county schools.
 I didn’t know what the differences were between districts.
 So when I first went, I don’t believe I had a choice.
 I think there were certain deadlines that I missed because I just didn’t know what it entailed.”

 Mahalia’s older brother was initially assigned to Mehlville School District and later transitioned to Clayton in sixth grade.
 Simultaneously, Mahalia’s twin siblings were working their way through Captain Elementary.
 Mahalia soon followed in the footsteps her siblings, entering the school that had no walls and lines the street of Northwood Ave.

 For many kids, learning stays within the classroom and stops when homework is completed, but [insert name] instilled in Mahalia a passion for lifelong learning.
 As a child, Mahalia was dragged along to countless lectures and museums in the pursuit of knowledge.